hlefebvr/idol/docs/tutorials/robust-optimization/column-and-constraint-generation/introduction.rst

         \max_{\xi\in \Xi} \ \max_{\ell=1,...,L} \left\{ \ \min_{ y\in Y(\hat x,\xi) } \ G_\ell(\hat x,y,\xi) \right\}.

 If the optimal value of the separation problem is non-positive, then :math:`\hat x` is feasible for :math:numref:`eq:original-problem`.
-Otherwise, the solution of the separation problem gives a new scenario :math:`\xi^*` to be added to the set of scenarios.
+Otherwise, the solution to the separation problem gives a new scenario :math:`\xi^*` to be added to the set of scenarios.

 Note that we use the convention :math:`\max \emptyset = -\infty` and :math:`\min \emptyset = +\infty`.